 Creditors seeking $187 bln from China's bankrupt HNA Group - executive quoted

-BEIJING, June 4 (Reuters) - China’s HNA Group Co said some 67,400 creditors are seeking a total of 1.2 trillion yuan ($187 billion), according to a person who attended the conglomerate’s online meeting for creditors on Friday.
+China's HNA Group Co (HNAIRC.UL) said some 67,400 creditors are seeking a total of 1.2 trillion yuan ($187 billion), according to a person who attended the conglomerate's online meeting for creditors on Friday.

 HNA Group and its related companies are "seriously insolvent" and it is unclear whether strategic investors can be introduced in the short-term, the person also quoted Ren as saying.